mariagltzw/gender-gaps-depression/README.md

 # gender-gaps-depression
-This code is for replicating a working paper on the gender depression gap and the role of unequal labor market opportunities.
+This code is to replicate a working paper on the gender depression gap and the role of unequal labor market opportunities.

 In this paper, we use the longitudinal g-formula with Monte Carlo integration to perform a dynamic causal decomposition analysis.
 We perform subgroup analyses by race/ethnicitiy and education.
-The code for the subgroup analyses is can be find in this repository as well.
+The code for the subgroup analyses can be found in this repository as well.

+The data source for this analysis is the Health and Retirement Study which is accessible at (http://hrsonline.isr.umich.edu/).

 For more information check out our working paper:
 GUELTZOW, M.; BIJLSMA, M. J.; VAN LENTHE, F. J.; MYRSKYLÄ, M.: